iCliniq Logo

 • Choose shoes that do not retain moisture.

-• Try to choose socks that are made of cotton or any other materials that allow the feet to breathe.
+• Try to choose socks made of cotton or other materials that allow the feet to breathe.

-• Do not wear the same pair of shoes two days in a row.
+• Wear different pairs of shoes two days in a row.
 Allow them to dry out.

 • Replace shoes with odor-reducing or antibacterial insoles.

-3) For better cleaning, soak the feet in a tub of warm water with Epsom salt for about 10 to 20 minutes, and then dry the feet thoroughly.
+3) For better cleaning, soak the feet in warm water with Epsom salt for ten to 20 minutes and then dry them thoroughly.

-4) Sprinkle some antifungal powder in the shoes to keep the feet dry.
+4) Sprinkle some antifungal powder on the shoes to dry the feet.

 5) You can take over-the-counter foot antiperspirants.
 Antiperspirants are used to reduce the incidence of sweating.

-6) Exfoliate the feet by using a scrub or pumice stone to remove dead skin cells that bacteria feed on.
-Use this method 2 to 3 times a week to prevent bacteria from building up.
+6) Exfoliate the feet using a scrub or pumice stone to remove dead skin cells that bacteria feed on.
+Use this method two to three times a week to prevent bacteria from building up.

 7) Try using essential oils to get rid of the odor-causing bacteria.
-Essential oils can be so strong that they may irritate the skin so getting a skin patch test done is better before applying the essential oils.
+Because essential oils can be so strong, they may irritate the skin, so it's better to get a skin patch test before applying them.

 Despite a person’s best efforts, they may find it hard to get rid of the smelly feet.
 In those instances, a doctor can be consulted to check for any treatments for the smelly feet.
 The treatment options include:

-In this method, mild electric current is given through water to the skin to reduce the incidence of sweating in the feet.
-This method is called iontophoresis.
+• Iontophoresis: In this method, mild electric current is applied through water to the skin to reduce sweating in the feet.

-This is another method used to reduce sweating.
-In this botulinum toxin is administered by means of plantar injections in the feet.
-Though it is a painful procedure, the results can stay for three to four months.
+• Botox: This is another method used to reduce sweating.
+Botulinum toxin is administered through plantar injections in the feet.
+Though it is a painful procedure, the results can last three to four months.

 Is Foot Odor (Smelly Feet) a Sign of Any Underlying Medical Illness?